 Watch out for the 3Ps.

 Merry Christmas, Happy Hanukkah, Kwanzaa, Happy New Year, etc. have all passed for this year.
-They are days of celebration for most cultures and families.
+They are days of celebration in most cultures and families.
 There are also people who do not experience these celebrations as happy times.

 There are kids and adults, for different reasons, that are subject to painful memories and/or experience tough emotional times during holidays.
 What I am suggesting is be aware and empathetic of those who are less fortunate or have a difficult time during the holiday season.